KillianDavitt/DontLetGoogleKnowImLonely/README.md

 - [x] Allow export of results data
 - [x] Allow new categories
 - [ ] Create multiple lines on the graph, one for each category
+- [ ] Show suggested labels on ads

 # Estimation
 - 3 days for export, finished by thursday evening